mato533/electron-typed-ipc-bridge/README.md

 1. We want to be freed from channel management.

-   This library is automaticaly generate channel ids with uuid.
+   This library is automatically generate channel ids with uuid.
    We can feel free to manage channel strings.(don't worry about typos. e.g. say-hello or do-hello??)

 # How to use it?